emon-rhman/Git-GitHub-Commands/README.md

 # Git-GitHub-Commands

-This is the commands to use Git & GitHub in proper way.
+This is the commands to use Git & GitHub in proper method